WOLFRAM

 On some occasions, you may find it useful to set an attribute of a variable for several components at once.
 This is possible as long as the components are of the same type.
 Select the components whose variables you wish to edit.
 For those variable attributes that are the same for all components, the values will be shown in the value text boxes.
 If the values differ, the text boxes will show "No Common Value".
 When typing in a new value for a variable or editing an existing value, all of the selected components will be affected.
 Components that inherit from the same base class can be selected and the variables from the base class edited in the same way.

-The values of variables can also be edited using specially adapted editing dialog by clicking the edit icon next to the edit field.
-In the popup menu that appears, click Edit to bring up a dialog suitable for editing values of the variable's type, such as a color selector for variables specifying a color, or a file selector for variables specifying a file.
+Values of variables can be edited using dialogs by clicking the edit icon next to the input field.
+If the edit icon resembles a paper with a filled rectangle, a specially adapted dialog exists for editing the values of that variable, such as a color selector for variables specifying a color, a file selector for variables specifying a file, or an array editor for array variables.

-A parameter input field with an edit button.
+An input field with the special edit icon.

 The type of edit dialog that is shown is determined by the variable's type and if the variable has any associated standard Modelica annotation requesting a specific type of editing dialog, such as the Dialog.colorSelector annotation.